MReavley/Slice36/README.md

 ## Features

--MX Spacing
+-MX Spacing \n
--Reversible PCB, designed around 0805 smd components to be hand-solderable or assembled by JLCPCB.
--Built around the Seeeduino Xiao RP2040(hooray USB-C), using KMK.
--Laser cut aluminium plate, secured by the soldered in switches for clean look without fasteners
+-Reversible PCB, designed around 0805 smd components to be hand-solderable or assembled by JLCPCB. \n -Built around the Seeeduino Xiao RP2040(hooray USB-C), using KMK. \n -Laser cut aluminium plate, secured by the soldered in switches for clean look without fasteners \n

 ![Picture of the Slice36 and PCB](https://github.com/MReavley/Slice36/blob/main/Slice36%20Pictures/IMG_1029.JPG)